QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

-Evidently, firm 1's output path is substantially lower when firms are  robust firms while firm 2's output path is virtually the same as it would be in an ordinary  Markov perfect equilibrium with no robust firms
+Evidently, firm 1's output path is substantially lower when firms are  robust firms while firm 2's output path is virtually the same as it would be in an ordinary  Markov perfect equilibrium with no robust firms.

 Recall that we have set :math:`\theta_1 = .02` and :math:`\theta_2 = .04`, so that firm 1 fears
 misspecification of the baseline model substantially more than does firm 2